alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 Current Progress:

-Recently reached 15 fps with accurate detection on tadpoles from a video stream, running on a GTX 1070 GPU.
-The next step is to try to optimize this process to hit a higher fps rate, and then hook up the tracking system to the tadpole detection bounding boxes.
+Running inferences on each video frame with a deep neural network is very computationally expensive, on a CPU it takes ~4-5 seconds per frame.
+Running on a GTX 1070 GPU, I recently reached 19 fps with accurate detection on tadpoles from a video stream, which is nearly fast enough to do (accurate) real-time analysis.
+The next step is to try to optimize this process to hit a higher fps rate, and then implement the trajectory prediction tracking system and embed it in the system.

 ###### Proof of Concept gif: